By Alfred S. Regnery

 All roads, the old saying goes, lead to Rome.

-A friend and I in recent week followed a couple of hundred miles of this old Roman road, on bicycles, from Macedonia to Thessaloniki in Greece.
+A friend and I recently followed a couple of hundred miles of this old Roman road, on bicycles, from Macedonia to Thessaloniki in Greece.
 It was a history lesson — and a cultural lesson, a theological lesson, a current events lesson, and an exercise in physical stamina all wrapped up into one.

 The Romans understood the power of a road, and much of their success was the result of the roads they built.
 Moving things — whether it be armies, or ordinary people, or ideas, religions and philosophies, or traders and their goods — was essential.
 The Via Egnatia, which stretched for nearly 1,000 miles, connected Europe and Asia and over two millennia countless thousands of people moved between those two continents.